 With a powerful margin, the Anambra People have chosen Professor Charles Chukwuma Soludo as their new governor.

 Professor Soludo ran on the platform of the All Progressives Grand Alliance (APGA), the ruling party in the state.

 While the APGA elected candidate is not new to the political circle, there are many who still don’t know much about him and his journey within the political realm.

-It is on this premise that we have come up with nine things people need know about the newly elected governor of Anambra State.
+It is on this premise that we have come up with nine things people need to know about the newly-elected governor of Anambra State.

 |Total Registered Voters||2,466,638|

 |Total Accredited Voters||253,388|